BgeeDB/BgeeDB_R/README.md

 head(gene.expression.mouse.rpkm$"Ammon's horn")
 ```

-#### Download the data allowing to perform GO-like enrichment test for anatomical terms
+#### Download the data to perform GO-like enrichment test for anatomical terms

 The ```loadTopAnatData()``` function loads a mapping from genes to anatomical structures based on calls of expression in anatomical structures.
 It also loads the structure of the anatomical ontology and the names of anatomical structures.